awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kinesisanalyticsv2-application-runconfiguration.md

 # AWS::KinesisAnalyticsV2::Application RunConfiguration<a name="aws-properties-kinesisanalyticsv2-application-runconfiguration"></a>

-Describes the starting parameters for an Kinesis Data Analytics application\.
+Describes the starting parameters for an Managed Service for Apache Flink application\.

 ## Syntax<a name="aws-properties-kinesisanalyticsv2-application-runconfiguration-syntax"></a>